dotnet-websharper/docs/content/core/wsconfig.md

 If the value is `false`, the WebSharper F# compiler service will not create a `websharper.log` file.
 If set to `true`, it will use logging even if `WebSharperBuildServiceLogging` environment variable is `false`.

+## "changeTracking"

+**Type**: bool (default is `false`)

+(Experimental feature in WebSharper 10+) If the value is `true`, a `.websharper` folder will be created in the project folder.
+It contains earlier builds which is automatically used for keeping changes made in the output by hand by 3-way merging it with the new output.
+See [Output merging](codegeneration#output-merging) for details.

 <a name="configurationName"></a>
 ## Configuration name (usually `"Debug"` or `"Release"`)